Embedded Linux in Medical Technology

 IEC 62304 describes the classification of safety software and defines processes for software development, maintenance and risk management, configuration management, problem-solving processes and quality management.

-In this respect, however, product development is not just about complying with standards and certifying them, it is also about exceeding them.
-This makes it possible to develop medical products that not only comply with regulatory requirements in the area of safety and security, but also exceed them.
+In this respect, the development of products is not only about complying with standards and their certification.
+With this, medical products can be developed that comply with and even exceed the regulatory requirements in the area of safety and protection.

 Linux helps to create such solutions, as the basic operating system is already optimally designed for the respective medical requirements.
 Developers can focus on their application while relying on the security of the base operating system.
 It is also possible to update the system quickly to meet new legal requirements for medical devices.